Ingovd/yauss/README.md

 it exists in the underlying database.

-**Note 1**: to expedite the prototype implementation, keys are currently transmitted encoded in a json text format, though sending plain bytes is preferred in an actualy system.
+**Note 1**: to expedite the prototype implementation, keys are currently generated and transmitted text format, though representing them as plain bytes is preferred in an actual system.

 **Note 2**: Currently, once a key has been generated it can never be used again.
 In order for the system to be a bit more durable w.r.t. to the key pool (though 2^48 is quite substantial), keys can be given an expiration time.
-It is then up to yauss to insert key-URL pairs with a matching expiration date.
+It is then up to yauss to insert key-URL pairs so that the URL expiration is less than the key expiration.
 Finally, when a key is generated whose expiration time has passed, the key can be used again.
-To still faciliate simple caching of keys at the yauss service, it can maintain multiple caches of, e.g. 1 week, 1 month, 1 year, and indefinite keys.
+To still faciliate simple caching of keys at the yauss service, it can maintain multiple key caches with e.g. 1 week, 1 month, 1 year, and indefinite expiration times.

 ### Database ###